Nikko Locastro: 2012 season

 Locastro started out his 2012 season by winning the 13th annual Gentlemen's Club Classic.
-Averaging a 1070 rating over the three rounds, he took home $1,400 for his first A Tier win of the year.
-Shortly after on May 5–6, Locastro won his second A Tier win at the St. Louis Open tournament held annually each year.
-This years tournament took place at the Jefferson Barracks, Sioux Passage, and Endicott courses.
-Another notable win in 2012 was his in the "Ledgestone Insurance Championships Super Tour", where he took home $2,500 in winnings.
+Averaging a 1070 rating over the three rounds, he took home $1,400 for his first A-Tier win of the year.
+Shortly after on May 5–6, Locastro won his second A-Tier win at the St. Louis Open tournament held annually.
+That year's tournament took place at the Jefferson Barracks, Sioux Passage, and Endicott courses.
+He also won the Ledgestone Insurance Championships Super Tour, where he took home $2,500 in winnings.
 Locastro finished 15th at World Championships.